resolve109/study-aws-sa/aws-study-guide.md

   - More precise than manual snapshots for recovering from recent data corruption or accidental changes
   - Essential for maintaining business continuity after administrative errors
   - Provides a continuous backup capability with transaction logs for fine-grained recovery points
+- **Snapshot and Restore for Cross-Account Migration**:
+  - To move databases between AWS accounts:
+    - Create a snapshot of the source database
+    - Share the snapshot with the target account
+    - In the target account, restore a new database instance from the shared snapshot
+  - Provides a simple and secure method to transfer databases across accounts
+  - More efficient than exporting/importing database dumps for large databases
+  - Retains all database configuration settings and data in a consistent state
+  - Can be automated with AWS Backup for regular cross-account replication

 ### Amazon Aurora
 - **Overview**: